Aravind-Jalda/interview-prep/Linux-commands/linux-commands-q&a.md

 ---

 ## 1. What is Linux?
-Linux is an open-source operating system used widely in servers and cloud environments...
+Linux is an open-source operating system used widely in servers and cloud environments.
 It is stable, secure, and highly customizable, which makes it ideal for DevOps work.

 ---